 - You can bump up to the $40 a month prepaid plans, which adds 5GB of LTE high-speed data.

-- The most expensive plan costs $55 a month, with unlimited talk, text and data.
+- The Unlimited plan costs $55 a month, with unlimited talk, text, and data.
 However, speeds are capped at 5Mbps and there might be some more speed throttling if you go over 15GB of data per month.

 - All of these plans allow you to add unlimited talk and text to Mexico and Canada for an extra $5 a month.